 – Otherwise, the variable HandleCraAsBlaFlag is set equal to 0 and the variable NoRaslOutputFlag is set equal to 0.

+[Ed.
+(JL): I think the above text should be moved to section 8.1 since the process is also applicable the Decoding process for a coded picture with nuh_layer_id larger than 0.
+(MH): I agree when it comes to the paragraph starting with “When the current picture is an IRAP picture, the following applies”.]

 Depending on the value of separate_colour_plane_flag, the decoding process is structured as follows:

 – If separate_colour_plane_flag is equal to 0, the decoding process is invoked a single time with the current picture being the output.